Café Tacuba: Formation (1987–90)

-Previously known as "Alicia ya no vive aquí" (a tribute to Martin Scorsese's Alice Doesn't Live Here Anymore), the band took its final name from a coffee shop (el Café de Tacuba) located in downtown Mexico City.
+Previously known as "Alicia ya no vive aquí" (a tribute to Martin Scorsese's Alice Doesn't Live Here Anymore), the band took its final name from a historic restaurant (el Café de Tacuba) located in downtown Mexico City.
 The café, which opened in 1912 and had its heyday in the 1940s and 1950s, was representative of the Pachuco scene at the time, something the band would later acknowledge as an influence.
 The Café de Tacuba is still in operation as a coffee shop and restaurant on Tacuba Street, in Mexico City's Historic Center.
 The band changed its name to Café Tacvba (changing the u for a v) to avoid legal issues with the coffee shop.

 Singer Rubén Albarran and guitarist José Alfredo Rangel met while studying graphic design at Metropolitan Autonomous University in Mexico City.
 Rangel's brother, Enrique, completed the band's lineup in 1989.
 The group began playing music in the garage of a house in their neighborhood, Satélite, an upper-middle-class suburban area in the Naucalpan municipality, of the State of Mexico.
 Café Tacvba was principally influenced by alternative rock bands of the 1980s such as The Cure, The Clash, The Smiths, and Violent Femmes.
 Despite their English-language influences, the band members wanted to represent their native culture, so they incorporated Mexican influences into their music.
 The group began singing primarily in Spanish and changed their name to Café Tacvba.

 Café Tacvba went from being a garage band to a concert act in 1989, when they joined the scene surrounding El Hijo del Cuervo, a cultural club in Coyoacán featuring writers and musicians.
 As they performed in various venues around Mexico City, they were discovered by Argentinian music producer Gustavo Santaolalla, who at the time was producing albums for leading bands of the burgeoning Rock en Español movement of the time.
 Santaolalla arranged a contract for the band with Warner Music Latina (WEA), with plans to produce its debut album himself.
 Café Tacvba in turn proceeded to record their first song for commercial release, "Tamales de Iguanita", which WEA released as part of a Christmas-themed rock en español compilation, Diciembre 25, in 1990.